 don't do directly (but will work to refer you to people and organizations that do):

 - Provide ongoing case management.
-If you are experiencing issues (unrelated to communications access) with case management with any DHS agency (Self-Sufficiency, Aging and People with Disabilities, Child Welfare, or Vocational Rehabilitation), please raise these issues with the supervisor/manager of the field office.
+If you are experiencing issues (unrelated to communications access) with case management with any ODHS agency (Self-Sufficiency, Aging and People with Disabilities, Child Welfare, or Vocational Rehabilitation), please raise these issues with the supervisor/manager of the field office.
 If you are having trouble getting ASL interpreters or CART for your agency appointments, please

 contact us to let us know.